acando/alfresco-listmanager/README.md

+# This codebase is no longer maintained.
+Please use the fork at https://github.com/Redpill-Linpro/alfresco-listmanager instead.

 # [Alfresco](http://www.alfresco.com) Listmanager
 This addon provides a way to manage list of values to be used in alfresco metadata forms.
 The model provided constraints are not always suitable to use.
 Sometimes you just want to pick a value from a list without constraining anything.
 In addition there is no